moldyn/Clustering/README.md

-This software package provides extensive tools for robust and stable clustering of molecular dynamics trajectories.
+This software package provides extensive tools for fast, robust and stable clustering of molecular dynamics trajectories.
 The essential functions are:
   - density-based geometric clustering for microstate generation
   - dynamic clustering based on the Most-Probable-Path algorithm (MPP)
   - variable dynamic coring for boundary corrections
+  - dynamic noise assignment.

 Additionally, the package includes tools to efficiently filter original coordinates or order parameters based on a discrete state definition